-Your application will be assessed on the following criteria: Validity, Auther ticity, Currenc y and Sufficiency.
-Student's Name:School: Year 10 / 11 / 12 (please circ cle) \(\tag{\tag{\tag{\tag{\tag{\tag{\tag{ , VET Teachers Name: I wish to apply for Recognition of Price or Learning/ Recognition of Cur rent Compete ncies for: Unit Code and Units Title Description of the evidence to proof competence. complete after sment is finalised Evidence must be attached to this application.
-RPL Granted Yes/No Recorded in student record and attached to assessment task as evidence Student's signature: Date / 1 Evidence can be: Previous training: attach copies of cert Delivery site/s providing evidence: Work experience: attach copies of letter verified), reports, samples of work, log ificate e.g. First Aid Certificate, W r/testimonials from employer (which hite Card ch are on lette • Life experience: attach documentary e vidence that can be verified, awar ds, job descrip tions.
-Teacher / Assessor's Name Teacher / Assessor's Signature / / Date VET Co-ordinator's Name VET Co o-ordinator's Signature / / Date Recognition of Prior Learning (RPL) mon-formal and informal learning to deter required learning outcomes, competency completion of, a VET qualification. mine the extent to which that indi vidual has ach ieved the RPL application is an assessment procestelow.
-Use this check list to ensure the a satisfy the rule es of evidence ☐ Validity ☐ Authenticity ☐ Currency ☐ Sufficie ncy
+Your application will be assessed on the following criteria: Validity, Authenticity, Currency and Sufficiency.

+Student's Name:

+School: Year 10 / 11 / 12 (please circle)

+VET Course Name:

+VET Teachers Name:

+I wish to apply for Recognition of Prior Learning/ Recognition of Current Competencies for:

+Unit Code and Units Title Description of the evidence to proof competence. complete after sment is finalized Evidence must be attached to this application.
+RPL Granted Yes/No Recorded in student record and attached to assessment task as evidence

+Student's signature:\\\\\ Date\/ /

+Evidence can be:

+- Previous training: attach copies of certificate e.g. First Aid Certificate, White Card - Delivery site/s providing evidence: - Work experience: attach copies of letter/testimonials from employer (which are on letterhead and can be verified), reports, samples of work, log books. - Life experience: attach documentary evidence that can be verified, awards, job descriptions.

+/ Teacher / Assessor's Name Teacher / Assessor's Signature Date / VET Co-Ordinator's Name VET Co-Ordinator's Signature Date

+Recognition of Prior Learning (RPL) means an assessment process that assesses an individual's formal, non-formal and informal learning to determine the extent to which that individual has achieved the required learning outcomes, competency outcomes, or standards for entry to, and/or partial or total completion of, a VET qualification.

+□ Sufficiency

+RPL application is an assessment process.
+The evidence submitted must satisfy the rules of evidence below.
+Use this check list to ensure the assessment process is followed.

+□ Currency

+Validity $\Box$ Authenticity ------------ -------- --------------